agilexrobotics/pyagxrobots/README.md

-# This is Python API for pyagxrobots
+# This is Python API for Agilex Robotics Mobile base

-###### This is a python API for Can communication with pyagxrobots and controlling it.
+###### This is a python API for Can communication with Agilex Robotics Mobile base and controlling it.

+### Support product list

 ### Installation